Indru Poi Naalai Vaa: Plot

 One day, Venkat submits a love letter to Jaya who is feeling mixed about it.
 Jaya's sister arrives from her hometown and plans to stay there for several days.
 She notices the 3 friends carefully and surmises they are trying to win Jaya's love.
 She tells this to Jaya.
 Jaya is in a dilemma on who she should choose as her love.
 The sister gives her an idea to resolve the dilemma.
 The next day, Jaya calls the 3 friends to meet at a park and tells all of them she was impregnated by a stranger several months earlier.
 By right, she must marry the stranger as he is the father of her child.
 The 3 friends are dejected.
 As planned, Rajendran and Venkat take revenge on the Hindi teacher and the grandfather respectively.
 But Pazhanisamy is still loyal to Puppy's mother and impresses Jaya.
 Jaya decides Pazhanisamy will be her true lover.

-Jaya's father proudly tells her about his former student working in the U.S. and she sees his photo in the newspaper.
+Jaya's father proudly tells her about his former student working in the United States and she sees his photo in the newspaper.
 Jaya then approaches Pazhanisamy and requests him to reunite her with the stranger who impregnated her.
 She gives the photo in the newspaper to Pazhanisamy and says he is the stranger.
 Pazhanisamy takes the photo and looks all around for the stranger.
 He stumbles on a gangster, who resembles the guy in the photo.
 Pazhanisamy persuades him to marry Jaya.
 The gangster plans to use the chance to sell Jaya as a prostitute to Arabia and agrees.
 Pazhanisamy brings Jaya to the gangster the next morning and Jaya is appalled to see her playful lie transformed into a threat.
 She admits the truth to Pazhanisamy and gives him a love letter she wrote.
 Pazhanisamy is relieved and apologises to the gangster.
 The dimwitted gangster and his equally dimwitted men kidnap Jaya and hurry to Arabia by jeep, thinking it is in Tamil Nadu).
 Venkat and Rajendran arrive, and together with Pazhanisamy, pursue the jeep to save Jaya.
 The trio fight the gangsters and soon, Jaya's father and grandfather join the fight.
 Pazhanisamy saves Jaya and her sister lets them marry there itself.
 The newlyweds use the gangster's jeep as their wedding chariot.